On $q$-Painlev\'e VI and the geometry of Segre surfaces: Set up and main results

 \begin{remark} For generic $\sigma_{0t}$, the value of $s_{0t}$ cannot be $0$ or $\infty$ on $\mathcal{F}(\Theta,t_0)$.
 This can for example be derived from inequality \eqref{eq:Thom0}.
 Geometrically, upon fixing the value of the exponent $\sigma_{0t}$, $\eta=\eta(s_{0t})$ traces out a conic in $\widehat{\mathcal{F}}$.
 The values $s_{0t}=0,\infty$ correspond to the two intersections of this conic with the hyperplane section at infinity, $X=\widehat{\mathcal{F}}\setminus \mathcal{F}$. \end{remark} \begin{remark} Note that the asymptotic formulas in the above theorem are independent of the choice of branch of the complex powers, as

-When considering the continuum limit, however, the choice of branch $-\pi<\arg(- t_m)\leq \pi$ becomes very convenient, since, as $q\rightarrow 1$, the four $q$-spirals on the right-hand side of equation \eqref{eq:param_assumptions_2} condensate on the positive real line $[0,\infty)$.
+When considering the continuum limit, the choice of the branch cut along $[0,\infty)$ becomes very convenient, since, as $q\rightarrow 1$, the four $q$-lines on the right-hand side of equation \eqref{eq:param_assumptions_2} condensate on the positive real line $[0,\infty)$.
 In other words, all the problematic points in the $t$-plane for our approach asymptotically lie on the branch cut $[0,\infty)$. \end{remark} \begin{remark} We compared the terms with $n=1$ in the asymptotic expansion of $f(t_m)$ against the tau-function expansions in \cite{jimbonagoyasakai}.
 They match under the identification

 and

 Comparison with the asymptotics by Mano \cite{manoqpvi} is given in Remark \ref{rem:mano_compare}. \end{remark}

 As explained in Remark \ref{remark:weakeningzero}, the asymptotic expansions in Theorem \ref{thm:generic_asymp_zero} remain valid when $\Re \sigma_{0t}=0$.
 On the other hand, when $\Re \sigma_{0t}=\tfrac{1}{2}$, the series representations of $f$ and $g$ break down as they are no longer asymptotic expansions (they e.g. contain infinitely many terms of order a constant).
 To cover this case, we have the dual asymptotic expansions, detailed in the following theorem and proven in Section \ref{sec:extract_asymp_zero_dual}. \begin{theorem} Take any $0$-generic point $\eta$ in the affine Segre surface $\mathcal{F}(\Theta,t_0)$ and let $(f,g)$ denote the corresponding solution of $q\Psix(\Theta,t_0)$.
 Recall the notation in equation \eqref{eq:coefficients_zero} for the coefficients of the series in Theorem \ref{thm:generic_asymp_zero}.
 Denote $t_m=q^mt_0$, $m\in\mathbb{Z}$, then $t/f$ and $t/g$ have complete asymptotic expansions as $t_m\rightarrow 0$, of the form,